Simon Harris says he’ll ‘talk election dates’ with Coalition leaders after the budget

 Taoiseach Simon Harris will hold talks with Coalition party leaders about the date of the election after the budget is announced on October 1st, The Irish edition of the Sunday Times is reporting.

-“My position is that the election will be in due course, that it’s my prerogative to call the election, that I will do it in consultation with the other leaders, and that I want the Government to go full term,” he said.
-He said he was not planning on having a snap election.
+“My position is that the election will be in due course, that it’s my prerogative to call the election, that I will do it in consultation with the other leaders, and that I want the Government to go full term,” he said, adding that he was not planning on having a snap election.

-McKillen jnr moves to LA after he loses control of Press Up empire
+McKillen jnr moves to LA after losing control of Press Up empire

-Paddy McKillen jnr is relocating to the US after losing control of his Press Up empire, but has vowed to continue his Irish business interests, according to the Sunday Business Post
+Paddy McKillen jnr is relocating to the US after losing control of his Press Up empire, but has vowed to continue his Irish business interests, according to the Business Post.

 READ SOME MORE